 |Question:||Will the Connect work with hearing aids?|

-There are some hearing aids that require a specialized app or an additional Bluetooth accessory to pair with a Bluetooth audio transmitter.
-These hearing aids are not compatible with the Connect.
+Some hearing aids require an additional Bluetooth accessory to pair with a standard Bluetooth audio device.
+These hearing aids will not work with the Connect without the Bluetooth accessory.

 |Question:||Does the Connect work with the Google Home smart speaker?|